-Platforms like LegalZoom make it easy for anyone to start an LLC or register a DBA.
+Platforms like ZenBusiness make it easy for anyone to start an LLC or register a DBA.

-The LLC formation process is just as easy.
-The questions will be a little bit more in-depth, but you won’t have to fill out any forms or file any paperwork on your own.
-LegalZoom will send the appropriate forms directly to the right state agency on your behalf.
+The LLC formation process is easy.
+You’ll answer a few simple questions, but you won’t have to fill out any forms or file any paperwork on your own.
+ZenBusiness will send the appropriate forms directly to the right state agency on your behalf.

-You can also use LegalZoom for things like EINs, registered agent services, trademarks, patents, copyrights, and other important business solutions.
+You can also use ZenBusiness for things like EINs, registered agent services, trademarks, patents, copyrights, and other important business solutions.

-If you’re still torn and can’t decide whether a DBA or LLC is right for you, LegalZoom has a really cool tool on its website that you can take advantage of.
+If you’re still torn and can’t decide whether a DBA or LLC is right for you, here are a few tips to help you navigate this decision.